thanedouglass/LSP_REPO_AYO/src/org/howard/edu/lsp/assignment3/doc/reflection_a3.md

 ##### Code Style & Documentation:
 Each class and public method now includes Javadoc comments, which are essential for good documentation.
 The code is also organized into a package, org.howard.edu.lsp.assignment3, as required.

-# Assignment 2 vs. Assignment 3 Comparative Analysis
-The most significant difference between Assignment 2 and Assignment 3 is the shift from a monolithic, procedural design to a modular, object-oriented design.
-While both programs produce the same output and fulfill all the project requirements, they do so with fundamentally different architectural approaches.
-Encapsulation improves clarity and specificity by creating a well-defined boundary around an object's data and the methods that operate on that data.
-This protects the object's integrity and simplifies the way other parts of the program interact with it.
-In the context of the Product class, In Assignment 2, a piece of code somewhere else in the program could have directly changed the price of a product to a negative number or a non-numeric value, potentially causing errors down the line.
-With encapsulation, any change to a Product object's state must go through a public method, which can include validation logic to ensure the new value is valid.
-This makes the code more robust and predictable.
-The three biggests improvements I see between Assignment 2 and Assignment 3 include the prevention of accidental data manipulation, the reduction of internal code complexity, and more robust code readability.